cocotb/cocotb/documentation/source/quickstart.rst

 This concludes our quick introduction to cocotb.
-You can now look through our :ref:`tutorials` or check out the :ref:`writing_tbs` chapter for more details on the above.
+You can now look through our Tutorials or check out the :ref:`writing_tbs` chapter for more details on the above.